PostHog/posthog.com/contents/docs/cdp/customer-io.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Customer.io Connector](https://github.com/PostHog/customerio-plugin) is available on GitHub.
+The [source code](https://github.com/PostHog/customerio-plugin) is available on GitHub.

 ### Who created this app?

-We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri) and [Marius Andra](https://github.com/mariusandra), [Michael Matloka](https://github.com/Twixes) and community members [Angela Purcell](https://github.com/purcell3a), [Conrad Kurth](https://github.com/ConradKurth) and [Alberto S](https://github.com/albtsantos) for creating the Customer.io Connector.
+We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri) and [Marius Andra](https://github.com/mariusandra), [Michael Matloka](https://github.com/Twixes) and community members [Angela Purcell](https://github.com/purcell3a), [Conrad Kurth](https://github.com/ConradKurth) and [Alberto S](https://github.com/albtsantos) for creating this.

 ### Who maintains this app?